NotTotal/Total-Skyrim-Overhaul/README.md

 ### Pre-Installation

+Before you start downloading grab High Poly Head v1.2 from [Vector Plexus](https://vectorplexus.com/files/file/283-high-poly-head/) and place it in your TSO/Downloads folder.
+If you have not made the TSO directory yet, place it there when you do.

 These steps are only needed if you install this Modlist for the first time.
 If you update the Modlist, jump straight to [Updating](#updating).

 #### Installing Microsoft Visual C++ Redistributable Package